-Healthcare operations may include "outcomes evaluation and development of clinical guidelines, provided that the obtaining of generalizable knowledge is not the primary purpose of any studies resulting from such activities; [and] ... population-based activities relating to improving health or reducing health care costs...."
+Healthcare operations may include "outcomes evaluation and development of clinical guidelines, provided that the obtaining of provided that the obtaining or generalizable knowledge is not the primary purpose of any studies resulting from such activities; [and] ... population-based activities relating to improving health or reducing health care costs. ..."
 65 Fed.
 Reg.
 82462, 82608 (Dec.
-28, 2000).
+28, 2000)